YTmash/Project_1---Add_Cart_View_Cart/README.md

 Update the database connection settings in config.php.

-Ensure the PHP and Node.js backend is properly linked.
+Ensure the PHP is properly linked.

 Access the site via your GoDaddy domain.